Cycling BC requires board representatives with experience in the areas identified in our wheel to keep Cycling BC moving in the right direction.

 May 23 – Date to Determine List of Eligible Voters

-June 1 – Notice of AGM published, Copy of Approved Financial Statements Available
+June 1 – Notice of AGM published, Copy of Approved Financial Statements Available (coming as soon as possible)

 June 8 – Last day to send notice of any new business to the Board